 Close to 21 million people suffer from addiction, but only less than 10% ever receive help.
 Traditional treatments for addiction include therapy and medication, but these treatments often don’t take into account dual-diagnosis that typically accompany addiction.
 Dialectical behavior therapy (DBT) is a great treatment option for those that have not had success with traditional treatment in the past.
+Specifically, this type of therapy offers specific DBT skills which are imperative assets for any individual in recovery from addiction.

 DBT is a form of psychotherapy whose ultimate goal is to aid patients in building a life worth living.
 It was originally created to treat borderline personality disorder, but it was quickly discovered that the methods help with a whole range of disorders.